 Emily is certified in Suzuki violin pedagogy for books 1-5.
 She completed Book 1 and 2 certification with Carrie Hummel-Reuning at Hartt School of Music, Books 3 and 4 with Ed Kreitman and Book 5 with Kimberly Meier-Sims at Ithaca College.

-In addition to teaching students of all ages, Emily is a Suzuki Parent to her eleven year old son and maintains an active performance schedule as a soloist, orchestral and chamber musician.
+In addition to teaching students of all ages, Emily is a Suzuki Parent to her twelve year old son and maintains an active performance schedule as a soloist, orchestral and chamber musician.
 She performs frequently at the Middlebury Town Hall Theater, Robison Hall and Mead Chapel at Middlebury College, and in churches, barns, town greens, living rooms, recital halls and community centers across New England.
 Recent performances include duet recitals with cellist Brian Donat, and solo performances with organist George Matthew Jr. and pianists Sadie Danforth, Becky Metcalfe, Cynthia Huard, Jorge Martin and Sarah Trouslard and with the Middlebury College Community Chorus Orchestra.
 She is a founding member of The Addison, a group of professional and passionate chamber musicians based in Addison County, Vermont who perform most frequently as a string quartet.